eugeneloza/castle-editor-tutorial/README.md

 ![Button text color](images/button-text-color2.png)

-Save the design and run the game from Lazarus:
+Let's repeat this step for all buttons, save the design and run the game from Lazarus:

 ![Final view of Main Menu](images/main-menu-final.png)